telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ##### e.preventDefault `Function`

 Prevents the remove action.
-If called, the element will not be removed to the diagram.
+If called, the element will not be removed from the diagram.

 ##### e.sender `kendo.dataviz.ui.Diagram`